Published Jun 21, 2022

 How Does Vision Change With Age?

-As people grow older, changes in vision are to be expected.
+As people grow older, age-related vision changes are to be expected.
 These changes may include near-sightedness, trouble distinguishing colors, and additional time needed to adjust to light changes.
 Additionally, the chance of developing eye diseases and conditions increases with age as well.

 Types Of Eye Diseases And Conditions